-- 7.2.2.1 The Government of Alberta should continue to ensure that the curriculum for each grade - 1. incorporates information about the history and the content of First Nations treaties and Métis settlement agreements; and 2. is supported by such resources as the sections of the Canadian constitution that outline the inherent rights of Indigenous Peoples, transcripts of court decisions upholding those rights and relevant sections of the final report of the Truth and Reconciliation Commission of Canada.
-[2013, 2019] - 7.2.2.2 The Government of Alberta, in collaboration with Indigenous communities and education partners, should develop and maintain a collection of teaching and learning resources, including curricula developed locally, that teachers can draw upon to teach the curriculum at all grades and that accurately reflects the knowledge and perspectives of Indigenous Peoples.
-[2013, 2022]
+- 7.2.2.1 The Government of Alberta should continue to ensure that the curriculum for each grade - 1. meaningfully includes perspectives of First Nations, Métis and Inuit in relation to historical and contemporary contexts; and 2. aligns with the Truth and Reconciliation Commission of Canada's Calls to Action, the National Inquiry into Missing and Murdered Indigenous Women and Girls' Calls for Justice, and the United Nations Declaration on the Rights of Indigenous Peoples.
+[2013, 2023]

-- 7.2.2.3 Alberta school authorities should ensure that schools 1. offer instruction in the languages of Indigenous Peoples and 2. use an instructional approach that encourages the Indigenous community to participate.
-[2013, 2019] - 7.2.2.4 School authorities should offer and promote Indigenous studies courses in Alberta high schools.
-[2013, 2019] - 7.2.2.5 Postsecondary institutions in Alberta should recognize Aboriginal Studies 30 as satisfying the entrance requirement for a Humanities (Group A) course.
-[2013, 2019]
+- 7.2.2.2 The Government of Alberta, in collaboration with Indigenous communities and education partners, should develop and maintain a collection of teaching and learning resources, including curricula developed locally, that teachers can draw upon to teach the curriculum at all grades and that accurately reflects the knowledge and perspectives of Indigenous Peoples.
+[2013, 2023] - 7.2.2.3 Alberta school authorities should ensure that schools 1. offer instruction in Indigenous languages, including Indigenous language programming and classes; and 2. use an instructional approach that encourages Indigenous Elders, Knowledge Keepers and communities to guide, lead and support the learning.
+[2013, 2023] - 7.2.2.4 School authorities should offer and promote Indigenous studies courses in Alberta high schools.
+[2013, 2023]